guanwwjian/MyBio/GuanJian_English.md

 ---

 ### About Me
-- With 3 years work experience as a Big Data Engineer related to personalized push notification
+- With 3 years work experience as a Big Data Engineer
 - With wide-ranging professional skills
 - Good at innovate